lukeoson/lukeoson-mkdocs/docs/index.md

 ---

-??? note "While i have you, please do remember ..."
+??? note "While i have you, please do remember ...:material-cursor-default-click:{ .bounce }"
     - [x] Always do what you love. :heart:{ .heart }
     - [x] Always write appropriately descriptive Git Commit messages.
 The future will thank you.
     - [x] Default to kindness.
 It is the most powerful force in the universe.